 80% of business travellers prefer to use automated digital expense reporting for their trips.

-55% of business travellers expect to go on completely cashless trips within a decade.
+55% expect to go on completely cashless trips within a decade.

-81% of business travellers expect hotels to use virtual, reception-free check-in processes in the future.
+81% expect hotels to use virtual, reception-free check-in processes in the future.

 55% of business travellers would allow their employers to use GPS tracking to monitor their location during out-of-town trips.

-71% of business travellers wouldn’t post about a business trip on social media.
+71% wouldn’t post about a work trip on social media.

 Technology is a significant platform for researching, planning and booking business trips with 48% of US travellers using their mobile phones to book, plan and research their trip.
-The use of technology when it comes to checking in to accommodation and doing research on destinations is predicted to increase with 81% of business travellers expecting to see hotels use virtual, reception-free check-in and 79% business travellers predict that virtual reality technology will be normalized to explore accommodation options in the future.
-70% of business travellers use their smartphone while travelling and 80% of work travellers would prefer to use automated apps to calculate their business expense, this demonstrates the importance of the use of technology and business travel.
-Despite the use of technology in business travel, links between business travel and social media posts are not shown to be on the rise with 71% employees saying they wouldn’t post about a business trip online.
+The use of technology when it comes to checking in to accommodation and doing research on destinations is predicted to increase with 81% of travellers expecting to see hotels use virtual, reception-free check-in and 79% travellers predicting that virtual reality technology will be normalized to explore accommodation options in the future.
+70% of business travellers use their smartphone while travelling and 80% of would prefer to use automated apps to calculate their expenses, this demonstrates the importance of the use of technology and travel.
+Despite the use of technology, links between corporate travel and social media posts are not shown to be on the rise with 71% employees saying they wouldn’t post about a business trip online.

 26% of them choosing a direct connection as the top factor, 19% choosing price, 23% choosing schedule convenience and 20% choosing airport location.

-79% of travel industry businesses increased in revenue when they provided live chat.
+79% of travel companies increased in revenue when they provided live chat.

 28% of millennial business travellers book hotels directly on a hotel’s website.